aws-samples/service-screener-v2/README.md

 ![Get Report](https://d39bs20xyg7k53.cloudfront.net/services-screener/p3-getreport.gif)

 ### Downloading the report
-The output is generated as an output.zip file.
+The output is generated as an ~/service-screener-v2/output.zip file.
 You can [download the file](https://docs.aws.amazon.com/cloudshell/latest/userguide/working-with-cloudshell.html#files-storage) in the CloudShell console by clicking the *Download file* button under the *Actions* menu on the top right of the Cloudshell console.

 ![Download Output](https://d39bs20xyg7k53.cloudfront.net/services-screener/p4-outputzip.gif)